 Many Filipinos join the diaspora every year, seeking for greener pastures.
 A lot of them set out for the Middle East, earning a living out of their blue-collar jobs.
 Though many stay there for several years, they never become citizens.
 Filipinos also flock to the United States, Canada, Australia and New Zealand for work.
 Albeit in well-off lands, they wait for many years to become citizens.
 In this overseas “exodus” to fulfill their dreams, there’s a country in Mediterranean Europe that Filipinos somewhat overlooked: Spain.
-Did you know that Filipinos who stay there — be it for study, work or business — for a minimum of two years are eligible for Spanish citizenship?
+Did you know that Filipinos who stay there — be it for study, work or business — for a minimum of two years are eligible for Spanish citizenship, provided they have a valid residence permit?
 Indeed, obtaining Spanish citizenship for Filipinos has never been easier.

-Being a former colony of Spain, the Philippines is included among the list of countries whose citizens only need two years of stay to obtain a citizenship in Spain.
+Being a former colony of Spain, the Philippines is included among the list of countries whose citizens only need two years of legal residence to obtain a citizenship in Spain.
 Other countries that also get the VIP pass are Portugal, Andorra, Equatorial Guinea and the rest of Latin America.
-People from the rest of the world, except those from the member states of the European Union, need 10 years to become a Spanish citizen.
+People from the rest of the world, except those from the member states of the European Union as they probably won’t need it, need 10 years to become a Spanish citizen.

 I won’t beat around the bush and forget to mention that Spain is facing a deep recession.
 In fact, its gross domestic product plunged 11% last year.
 There aren’t enough jobs for everyone, and it might be a fool’s errand to start packing your bags tomorrow.
 Though if you’re still set on living in Madrid to teach English (or probably work in a restaurant or a bar near Las Ramblas that serves tapas), you’ll gain more for what you lose.